 Field-hunting tip

-Look in alluvial deposits of the mogok metamorphic belt country — that is the host setting where kyawthuite typically forms.
+Look in alluvial deposits of the mogok metamorphic belt country, the host setting where kyawthuite typically forms.
 If you start seeing quartz, topaz, beryl in float, you are in the right ground.
 Field specimens usually show a small tabular crystals habit, so train your eye for that shape before scanning the outcrop.